 - Inspect everything your hands have touched.

-The 3 O-Rings should always be replaces shown here.
+The 3 O-Rings should always be replaced as shown here.
 2 x red and 1 x black

 Sea-Doo Service DIY at Home